Visiting Monastic Teachers

 Shaka Georges began his martial arts practice at the age of 9 years old.
 He immigrated to the U.S. from Haiti in 1975, and ever since then has studied various forms of martial arts including Wing Chun, White Crane Kung Fu Capoeira, and Tai Chi Long and Short Forms.
 He is a Tibetan Buddhist practitioner from the Mahamudra Lineage and has been meditating for over 10 years.
 He has also been a fitness coach and instructor in Newark.
 Shaka is a certified tai chi and qi gong teacher practicing in Montclair and Harrison NJ (see Discovering The Healer Within) and is a mathematics high school teacher in West Orange.

-Kamilah Crawley, (MPH, CHES), began her meditation practice in 2014 with NCMC as result of seeking healing and peace in her own life.
+Kamilah Crawley, (MPH, CHES), began her meditation practice in 2014 with Newark Center for Meditative Culture (NCMC) as result of seeking healing and peace in her own life.
 She served as a founding board member and mindfulness instructor with NCMC.
 She merges her professional knowledge in public health, her personal mindfulness practice, and passion for cultural healing.
 After several years of working in Public Health, in 2019 Kamilah founded The Mindful Woman, LLC. that focuses on educating individuals about how mindfulness practices can help reduce stress, cultivate daily self-care, and restore an authentic sense of self.
 She expands her knowledge of mindfulness and healing pathways by exploring reiki, yoga and meditative philosophies.
 Born and raised in Newark NJ, she now splits her time between there and Memphis TN.